elec-e8408-mini-project-2025/project-documentation/README.md

 Approximation of burned calories MUST be based on count of steps and MAY additionally be based on average speed during the trip.

-The equations for calory and distance SHOULD use the defined formulas in subsection [Data Calculation](#data-calculation).
+The equations for calory and distance SHOULD use the defined formulas in subsection [Data conversion and formulas](#data-conversion-and-formulas).

 ## User characteristics